Pushpadant07/Zomato-Stock-Price-Prediction-And-Forecasting-Using-Stacked-LSTM/README.md

 Note :-
 - For zomato stock data i got only 235 records.
-- more the records better the result.
+- More number of records gives better result.